Skip to main content

 • Although Boards verify some of the same data that must be verified for credentialing, most boards, including the largest Board (Oregon Medical Board), do not primary source verify data elements in a way that is acceptable to accrediting bodies that govern credentialing organizations.
 This means that OCCP would need to repeat these verifications, adding unanticipated costs to the program

-OHA worked closely with stakeholders since passage of the legislation.
+OHA worked closely with partners since passage of the legislation.
 The program has many facets of development including policy, rulemaking and implementing the supporting technology.
 Much of the programmatic policy is developed and rules were recently filed.

 OHA has been working on implementation of a commercially available product offered by Medversant Technologies.
 OHA’s vendors completed configuration activities to meet OHA requirements and performance standards and completed system testing--which is designed to test the fully built system and ensure it works well before having users test the system.
 Suspending the program now means OHA will not begin the User Acceptance Testing phase or the Early Adoption/pilot phase.
 Both phases would include actual users putting the system through its paces and require significant cost and staff resources to complete.